FREQUENTLY ASKED QUESTIONS ABOUT MEDIATION

 What can a mediator tell a judge?

-Next to nothing.
 The mediator will only tell the Clermont County Common Pleas Court whether or not the case settled.
-Discussions in mediation are inadmissible at trial under Evidence Rule 408 and the Uniform Mediation Act as adopted in Ohio.
-Even if the lawsuit goes to trial after mediation, the mediator is still subject to the obligation to disclose nothing about the discussions.
+In most cases, discussions in mediation are inadmissible at trial under Evidence Rule 408 and the Uniform Mediation Act as adopted in Ohio.
+For more information , see Uniform Mediation Act Click Here

 Can the mediator tell me how to handle my case?

-No. The mediator is not there as a judge, jury, or arbitrator of the case, or as an advocate or advisor for either side.
+No. The mediator is not there as a judge, jury, or advocate for either side.
 It is important that you analyze and reasonably evaluate your own case and the benefits of working out a possible settlement.
 The mediator may point out certain problems to each side, but this is just part of looking at the case objectively.
 The mediator, the attorneys, and the parties will also discuss the costs and drawbacks of going forward with trial as compared to the benefits of settlement.

 Will the other side be there?

-Generally yes.
 All parties, or their insurance representatives with authority to settle, should be at the conference and prepared to negotiate.
-Telephone participation is permitted by prior permission of the Court or the mediator.
-During the course of the mediation, the mediator can and usually will meet separately with each side for private, more candid discussions.

 Will my attorney be at the mediation?